Realistic Blur Synthesis for Learning Image Deblurring: Realistic Blur Synthesis

 where $B_{noisy}$ is a noisy image, and $I$ is the number of incident photons. $\beta_1$ is the overall system gain determined by digital and analog gains. $N_{shot}$ and $N_{read}$ are photon shot and read noise, respectively.
 We model $(I+N_{shot})$ as a Poisson distribution, and $N_{read}$ as a Gaussian distribution with standard deviation $\beta_2$.
 Mathematically, $(I+N_{shot})$ and $N_{read}$ are modeled as:

 where $\mathcal{P}$ and $\mathcal{N}$ denote Poisson and Gaussian distributions, respectively. $B_{raw}$ is a blurred image in the camera RAW space from the previous step.

 To reflect the noise distribution in the blurred images in the RSBlur dataset, we estimate the parameters $\beta_1$ and $\beta_2$ of our camera system as done in \cite{Zhang_2021_ICCV}, where $\beta_1$ and $\beta_2$ are estimated using flat-field and dark-frame images, respectively.
 Refer to \cite{Zhang_2021_ICCV} for more details.
 The estimated values of $\beta_1$ and $\beta_2$ are 0.0001 and 0.0009, respectively.
+To cover a wider range of noise in our synthetic blurred images, we sample random parameter values $\beta_1'$ and $\beta_2'$ from $\mathcal{U}(0.5\beta_1, 1.5\beta_1)$ and $\mathcal{U}(0.5\beta_2, 1.5\beta_2)$, respectively.
+Then, using \Eq{shot_noise} and \Eq{read_noise} with $\beta_1'$ and $\beta_2'$, we generate a noisy blurred image in the camera RAW space.